Oishani/JQueryFormValidation/README.md

 This file checks the format of the email address entered by the user, ensures that the password entered in the "confirm password" field corresponds to the original password entered, and only allows the user to sign up if all fields have been filled out correctly as per instructions.

+Functionality provided wit the help of JQuery.
+Styling and formatting done in HTML and CSS.

 The JQuery file is provided as jquery.js